 By the 1950s early automated weather stations were being deployed to collect hourly observations.
 This data was being fed into early computers to make make increasingly accurate weather predictions available to the masses.
 This network of stations continues to grow and today consts thousands of official weather observing stations around the world and many hundreds of thousands of personal stations.
 The official stations are typically managed by governments and scientific institutions and their data are collected by computer systems to become the backbone of the world’s weather data.
 In addition, some of the smaller, more localized stations also feed into the global network to add additional data points for analysis.

 Visual Crossing Weather Database

-The Visual Crossing Weather Database contains weather data back to 1900, but you will find that this early data is very limited in its availability.
-Data during this early period is available for only a small number of urban areas.
-Weather data through the early days of aviation slowly increases in coverage and quality, but it is best used as a novelty.
-Starting in the 1960s, however, higher-quality data becomes available near military installations and airports.
-Most basic weather metrics are most likely to be available for major areas during this period.
+The Visual Crossing Weather Database contains weather data back to 1970, but you will find that this early data is limited in its availability.
+Most basic weather metrics are likely to be available for major populated areas and military and government installations during this period.
 These metrics include temperature, wind, and precipitation.
 Modern weather data becomes much more readily available starting in the 1980s, and by the 1990s, good and accurate data is available for the US, Europe, and large parts of the rest of the world.